Biphenylene: Network

-and was in-depth investigated by theoretical means, finding a technologically relevant direct band gap of ca. 1 eV, excitonic binding energies of ca. 500 meV and potential as a gas sensor.
+and was in-depth investigated by theoretical means, finding a technologically relevant direct band gap of around 1 eV, excitonic binding energies of around 0.5 eV and potential as a gas sensor.

 Later, researchers synthesized a biphenylene sheet consisting of sp^{2}-hybridized carbon atoms that formed four-, six-, and eight-membered rings on a smooth gold surface.
 A bottom-up two-step interpolymer dehydrofluorination of an adsorbed halogenated terphenyl molecule polymerization yielded ultraflat four- and eight-membered rings.
 The resulting allotrope was metallic.